Film Draws Parallels with Carrie Gracie’s Fight for Equal Pay

 July 8, 2020

-A full-length documentary “In the Light” directed by Scottish filmmaker Susan Kemp looking at the legacy of pioneering female medical students, the Edinburgh Seven is being released to the public to view for free online.
+A full-length documentary “In the Light: You have to look squint at history sometimes to see the women in it.” directed by Scottish filmmaker Susan Kemp looking at the legacy of pioneering female medical students, the Edinburgh Seven is being released to the public to view for free online.
 The film, officially launched July 8, asks topical questions about bias in the historical archive and compares the Seven’s struggle with BBC journalist Carrie Gracie’s fight for equal pay.

 Kemp said: “The Edinburgh Seven were incredibly brave women who stuck their heads above the parapet and demanded the right to be doctors.
 Although they were initially accepted by the University of Edinburgh, there was a massive backlash against them.
 Powerful men led a campaign to push them out which culminated in a riot.